A Decomposition Analysis of Diffusion Over a Large Network: Diffusion Over a Network and Identification of Causal Effects

-Let us consider a generic model of diffusion of binary actions over a large network as follows.
-Each person's binary action $A_{i,t} = 1$ at time $t$ records a \textit{switch of the state} at time $t$, such as the purchase of a product or the adoption of a technology.
-We assume that the switch is \textit{irreversible} in the sense that the switch of the state can happen only once.
+Let us consider a generic model of diffusion of binary actions over a large network of people as follows.
+There are two states, 0, and 1, and everybody starts with the default state of 0.
+For example, the diffusion may be about that of a certain farming technology over a network of farmers, where the state of 0 represents the non-adoption of the technology, and 1 represents its adoption.
+Each person's binary action $A_{i,t} = 1$ at time $t$ records a \textit{switch of the state} at time $t$ from state 0 to state 1.
+We assume that the switched state is \textit{irreversible} in the sense that the switch of the state can happen only once.
+Hence if $A_{i,t} = 1$ at some time $t \ge 0$, we have $A_{i,s} = 0$ for all $s > t$.
 This is the case, especially when the switch of the state is defined to be the switch of a state \textit{for the first time.} The binary actions spread over a network over time.

+To formalize this process, suppose that there is a directed network called a \textbi{contact network} over a set $N = \{1,...,n\}$ of people, where each neighborhood of a person represents the set of people whose influence the person is directly exposed to.
+More specifically, we denote the contact network by $G_{\mathsf{ctt}} = (N,E_{\mathsf{ctt}})$ (with subscript ``$\mathsf{ctt}$'' mnemonic for ``contact'').
+The edge set $E_{\mathsf{ctt}}$ consists of edges $ij $, where the presence of an edge $ij$ in $E_{\mathsf{ctt}}$ means that person $i$ is exposed to the direct influence from $j$.\footnote{The notion of a directed edge $ij$ from $j$ to $i$ is taken from the notation in \cite{Newman:10:Networks} where the graph is represented by an adjacency matrix $A$ and its $(i,j)$-th entry $A_{ij}$ is 1 if and only if there is an edge from $j$ to $i$.} We denote the in-neighborhood of person $i$ by\footnote{The in-neighborhood in a directed graph refers to a set of neighbors whose edges with the person $i$ are from the neighbors to the person $i$.}